John Peel: United States

-Return to Britain
+Return to England

-Peel returned to the UK in early 1967 and found work with the offshore pirate radio station Radio London.
+Peel returned to England in early 1967 and found work with the offshore pirate radio station Radio London.
 He was offered the midnight-to-two shift, which gradually developed into a programme, The Perfumed Garden.
-Some thought it was named after an erotic book that was famous at the time, though Peel claimed never to have read it.
-While on "Big L", he adopted the name John Peel (a name suggested by a Radio London secretary) and established himself as a distinctive radio voice.

 Peel's show was an outlet for the music of the UK underground scene.
 He played classic blues, folk music and psychedelic rock, with an emphasis on the new music emerging from Los Angeles and San Francisco.
 As important as the musical content of the programme was the personal – sometimes confessional – tone of Peel's presentation, and the listener participation it engendered.
-Underground events he had attended during his periods of shore leave, such as the UFO Club and the 14 Hour Technicolor Dream, together with causes célèbres like the drug "busts" of the Rolling Stones and John "Hoppy" Hopkins, were discussed between records.
+Underground events he had attended during his periods of shore leave, such as the UFO Club and the 14 Hour Technicolor Dream, together with causes célèbres like the drug busts of the Rolling Stones and John "Hoppy" Hopkins, were discussed between records.
 All this was far removed from Radio London's daytime format.
-Listeners sent Peel letters, poems and records from their own collections, so that the programme became a vehicle for two-way communication; by the final week of Radio London, he was receiving far more mail than any other DJ on the station.
+Listeners sent Peel letters, poems and records from their own collections so that the programme became a vehicle for two-way communication; by the final week of Radio London he was receiving far more mail than any other DJ on the station.

-After the closure of Radio London in 1967, Peel wrote a column, The Perfumed Garden, for the underground newspaper the International Times (from autumn 1967 to mid-1969), in which he showed himself to be a committed, if critical, supporter of the ideals of the underground.
-A Perfumed Garden mailing list was set up by a group of keen listeners, which facilitated contacts and gave rise to numerous small-scale, local arts projects typical of the time, including the poetry magazine Sol.
+After the closure of Radio London in 1967, Peel wrote a column, The Perfumed Garden, for the underground newspaper the International Times (from autumn 1967 to mid-1969).